Murder of Aaron Pajich: Background

 Jemma Lilley, originally from Stamford, Lincolnshire, England, was reported to have developed a fascination with violence and serial killers at a young age.
 Following domestic abuse by her mother, Lilley's parents separated, with Lilley's father gaining custody of Lilley and her sibling.
-Diagnosed with dyslexia and autism at age 6, Lilley watched films about serial killers, dressed up as them and collected butcher knives as hobbies.
+Diagnosed with dyslexia at age 6, Lilley watched films about serial killers, dressed up as them and collected butcher knives as hobbies.
 At the age of 15, she began writing a novel titled Playzone whose protagonist was a serial killer nicknamed "SOS" (named after the real-life serial killer David Berkowitz, who is also known as the "Son of Sam").
 She later published the book online under the pen name "Syn Demon".
 In 2010, aged 18, Lilley moved to Perth, where she worked at a tattoo parlour and at a Woolworths supermarket.
 In 2012, she married Gordon Galbraith, a gay man, in order to obtain permanent residency.
 Galbraith died in August 2014.

 In 2016, she met and befriended Trudi Lenon, who had been a friend of Galbraith's best friend.
 Lenon frequently practiced BDSM as a submissive, and she and Lilley forged a dominant—submissive friendship.
 In May 2016, Lenon moved into Lilley's house—which they called "Elm Street"—in Orelia.
 In virtual conversations with each other, Lenon called Lilley "SOS" while Lilley called Lenon "Corvina", the alias Lenon used on the BDSM scene.

 In an online conversation on 31 May, Lilley and Lenon told each other they were "ready" to commit a killing.
 Between 16 May and 12 June, Lilley and Lenon made three shopping trips together, buying items such as a circular saw, acetone, bleach, a barrel and 100 l of hydrochloric acid.

 Disappearance and body discovery

-On the morning of Monday, 13 June 2016, Aaron Pajich, an 18-year-old man with autism spectrum disorder, was driven from the house he was lodging at in Waikiki to Rockingham Centre by his landlady; he was reported missing two days later after failing to return to the house.
+On the morning of Monday, 13 June 2016, Aaron Pajich, an 18-year-old boy with autism spectrum disorder, was driven from the house he was lodging at in Waikiki to Rockingham Centre by his landlady; he was reported missing two days later after failing to return to the house.
 Investigators discovered that the last answered phone call made to his mobile phone was made on 13 June from Lenon's phone, and footage recorded by a closed-circuit television camera at Rockingham Centre that day showed Lenon driving her car out of the carpark with Lilley and Pajich inside.
 Also, a camera outside the women's house in Orelia had captured Pajich entering the house along with the women later that morning.
 On the night of 20 June, police went to the house to search for Pajich, and after digging up concrete tiles in the back yard, they found his body buried in a 30 cm grave.
 A post-mortem examination established that he had suffered stab wounds to his neck and chest which severed a jugular vein and punctured his liver and lungs.
-There were also marks on his neck consistent with an attempt to strangle him with a garrote, and there were defense wounds on his hands.
+There were also marks on his neck consistent with an attempt to strangle him with a garrote, and there were defence wounds on his hands.